GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config) -d, --default-repo='': Default repository value (overrides global config)
+      --detect-minikube=true: Use heuristics to detect a minikube cluster --digest-source='remote': Set to 'remote' to skip builds and resolve the digest of images by tag from the remote registry.
+Set to 'local' to build images locally and use digests from built images.
+Set to 'tag' to use tags directly from the build.
+Set to 'none' to use tags directly from the Kubernetes manifests.
-      --detect-minikube=true: Use heuristics to detect a minikube cluster --enable-rpc=true: Enable gRPC for exposing Skaffold events --event-log-file='': Save Skaffold events to the provided file after skaffold has finished executing, requires --enable-rpc=true
+      --enable-rpc=true: Enable gRPC for exposing Skaffold events --event-log-file='': Save Skaffold events to the provided file after skaffold has finished executing, requires --enable-rpc=true
   -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file